homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 ​
 The project has already the following scripts setup:

-- android: Starts the Android app
+- `android`: Starts the Android app
-- ios: Starts the iOS app
+- `ios`: Starts the iOS app
-- test: Run tests using Jest
+- `test`: Run tests using Jest
-- typecheck: Typecheck code with TypeScript
+- `typecheck`: Typecheck code with TypeScript
-- start: Starts the Metro bundler
+- `start`: Starts the Metro bundler
 ​
 Styling the app with a CSS-in-JS solution, like styled-components, is a plus.
 You should not use ready-to-use design system libraries (e.g., Chakra UI, Material UI, Bootstrap, etc.).
 ​